volkankarakaya/rock-paper-scissors/pseudo-code.md

 - IF player score or computer score reach to 5 THEN announce the winner or tie and remove event listeners

 - IF player clicks Restart button reload the page and refresh scores

+- round results:
+- IF player wins the round show green color.
+MESSAGE: You Win! ... beats ...!
+- IF computer wins the round show red color.
+MESSAGE: YOu Lose! ... beats ...!
+- IF game is tie THEN show blue color.
+MESSAGE:Tie Game
+- update notification div with the relevant mesage after playRound